What is Load Testing & Why is Load Testing Important?

 Capacity testing identifies the maximum capacity of a website by testing the highest possible number of simultaneous requests and then ramps up that number by adding more users over time.
 If the system successfully responds to all requests within the required time, the system has successfully passed a capacity test.

 - Stress testing

-Similar to a spike test, stress testing takes capacity testing a step further and continues to increase the number of simultaneous users until the system degrades or completely fails.
+Like a spike test, stress testing takes capacity testing a step further and continues increasing the number of simultaneous users until the system degrades or completely fails.

 - Spike testing